Paul3111/CV/README.md

 ## Paul Lazar

-Organized and dependable candidate successful at managing multiple priorities with a positive attitude.
-Willingness to take on added responsibilities to meet team goals.
+I am an organized and dependable individual who thrives on managing multiple priorities with a positive attitude.
+What excites me the most about coding is the endless potential it offers to create innovative solutions and shape the future.
+As someone who made a career change into the tech industry, I am driven by the desire to be part of a dynamic field that is constantly evolving and pushing boundaries.
+I am always eager to take on additional responsibilities to contribute to my team's goals and make a meaningful impact.

 [Projects](#projects) | [Experience](#experience)| [Skills](#skills) | [Education](#education) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/paul-lazar-03469693/)